 The calendar has turned and we are off to the races in 2018.
 It has busy month and our busy season has been intense.
 But that hasn’t stopped us from closely monitoring our portfolios and the excitement that is happening in the stock market.
 We all finished December strong and as a community 39 of us were able to receive of $30,000 of dividend income.
 It was a record-setting month for a lot of us, including myself.
 And now that 2018 has started, it is time to keep the momentum going.
 With one month down, I thought it would be as good as a time as ever to publish my first dividend income summary of 2018.
 Time to check out my January dividend income summary!

 I keep a copy in PDF of my portfolio every quarter, and have a deeper dive at 12/31, but this also provides a blog’d example of where I stand, so I can always refer back on the site the historical position of my portfolio.
-As we have done in the prior year, this post will be a review and re-cap overall of my portfolio, the contributions, dividend going forward, dividend received, what I can analyze from the current position, etc..
-It’s always fun to see what the year compiled into one snapshot of all of the hard work that goes into it.
+As we have done in the prior years, this post will be an overall recap of my portfolio, the contributions, dividends going forward, dividends received, what I can analyze from the current position, etc..
+It’s always fun to see what the year compiled into one snapshot of all of the hard work that goes into the dividend engine.
 I am excited to see where it stands and what can be done going into this new year!
 Let’s dive on in.
 Continue reading